erde-lang/erde/README.md

 #### While Loop

 There is no while loop.
-Orbit retains the tail recursiveness of lua, so you may use recursive functions in place of traditional while loops.
+Erde retains the tail recursiveness of lua, so you may use recursive functions in place of traditional while loops.

 #### Case statement

-One of orbits unique features.
+One of erde's unique features.
 Similar to a `switch` statement but:

 1. case statements can return values
 1. No need to use `case` keyword